 The ICES-IOC Working Group on Harmful Algal Bloom Dynamics (WGHABD) was established in 1994 on the basis of a Study Group on the Dynamics of Algal Blooms created two years earlier.
-The aim of the working group is to outline the various physical, chemical and biological interactions associated to the harmful algal blooms (HAB) and to define the main gaps in research.
-The following list of topics, extracted from the working group reports, gives an impression of questions discussed in the WG:
+The aim of the working group is to outline the various physical, chemical and biological interactions associated with harmful algal blooms (HAB) and to define the main gaps in research.
+The following list of topics, extracted from the working group reports, is an indication of questions discussed in the WG:

-An important task of WGHABD is to collect information about harmful algal events in the ICES area.
-This information is stored in a joint IOC-ICES-PICES database, HAEDAT, which is a part of the IOC International Ocean Data exchange (IODE), and summarized as decadal maps through the cooperation with IFREMER.
+An important task of the WGHABD is to collect information about harmful algal events in the ICES area.
+This information is stored in a joint IOC-ICES-PICES database, HAEDAT, which is a part of the IOC International Ocean Data exchange (IODE), and summarized as a HAB Status Report for the ICES region, is a contribution to the Global HAB Status Report.
 ACCESS TO HAEDAT.

-WGHABD is co-operating with SCOR-IOC GEOHAB, and other ICES working groups like Working Group of Shelf Sea Oceanography and Working Group on Phytoplankton Ecology.
+WGHABD is co-operating with SCOR-IOC GlobalHAB, and other ICES working groups.